ucl-isd/moodle-mod_coursework/README.md

 Releases
 =================
+**October 2025** - Full redesign of the user interfaces and refactoring using mustache templates by [University College London](https://blogs.ucl.ac.uk/digital-education/)
+- implements support for Candidate Numbers via subplugin framework allowing for alternative sources, out of the box works with https://github.com/ucl-isd/moodle-local_sitsgradepush
+- in reverse Coursework is now supported for Marks Transfer to SITS and automated deadline extensions via https://github.com/ucl-isd/moodle-local_sitsgradepush
+- many bug fixes
+- polished and ready for rollout at UCL

 **October 2024** - Maintenance for Moodle 4.4/4.5 by [University College London](https://blogs.ucl.ac.uk/digital-education/)
 - uses TinyMCE 6 instead of old TinyMCE or Atto